What is an electrocardiogram (EKG) test?

 - You will lie on an exam table.

-- A health care provider will place several electrodes (small sensors that stick to the skin) on your arms, legs, and chest.
-The provider may need to shave or trim excess hair before placing the electrodes.
+- A provider will place several electrodes (small sensors that stick to your skin) on your arms, legs, and chest.
+The provider may need to shave body hair to make sure the electrodes stay on.

-- The electrodes are attached by wires to a computer that records your heart's electrical activity.
+- The electrodes are attached by wires to a computer or a special EKG machine

 Will I need to do anything to prepare for the test?

 You don't need any special preparations for an EKG test.

 There is very little risk to having an EKG.
 You may feel a little discomfort or skin irritation after the electrodes are removed.
 The EKG doesn't send any electricity to your body.
 It only records electrical signals from your heart, so there's no risk of electric shock.

 What do the results mean?

 Your provider will check your EKG results for a steady heartbeat and rhythm.
 If your results are not normal, it may be a sign of a heart condition.
 The specific condition depends on which part of your EKG wasn't normal.